dmbarbour/glas/docs/GlasDesign.md

 ### Content Distribution

-Networked glas systems will support [content distribution networks (CDNs)](https://en.wikipedia.org/wiki/Content_delivery_network) to improve performance when repeatedly serving large values.
-This feature is tightly aligned with *Stowage*.
+Networked glas systems can potentially support [content distribution networks (CDNs)](https://en.wikipedia.org/wiki/Content_delivery_network) to improve performance when repeatedly serving large, stowed data values (see *Stowage*).
+The large values can also be cached and don't need to be repeatedly transmitted.

 The CDN service is not fully trusted, so data distributed through the CDN should be encrypted.
 A lookup key and encryption key are derived from the content secure hash (e.g. take 256 bits each).
 The client will query the CDN using the lookup key, download the encrypted binary, decrypt then decompress locally, and finally verify against the original secure hash.